Marconi Stadium: Western Sydney Wanderers

 With the introduction of the Western Sydney Wanderers FC into the A-League, Club Marconi and the Wanderers began an association that has seen matches for the Western Sydney Wanderers FC Women's, Youth and NPL sides played at Marconi Stadium.
 The Marconi social club has also hosted Wanderers supporters viewing important away games & hosted club supporter forums.
 On Saturday 27 September 2014, a W-League Sydney Derby match between the Western Sydney Wanderers and Sydney FC resulted in a record stand alone W-League regular season crowd of 3,084 to watch Sydney FC win the match 2–0.

 In the 2018 season of the FFA Cup the Western Sydney Wanderers were drawn to play an away game against Bonnyrigg White Eagles.
 Due to a poor surface and a general lack of facilities to host the game at the Bonnyrigg stadium, the fixture was moved to Marconi Stadium and played 29 August 2018, the Wanderers winning 2–1 with a crowd of 5,137.
 From 2019 onward the opening of the Wanderers Football Park boutique stadium at the Blacktown International Sportspark has seen the club cut back the number of games played at Marconi Stadium.

 The Wanderers were drawn to host Adelaide United FC in the Round of 16 of the 2023 Australia Cup with the match taking place on 29 August 2023, the Wanderers won the game 5–1 with Marcus Antonsson and Brandon Borrello both scoring twice and Milos Ninkovic scoring his first goal for the Wanderers.
 The crowd was reported at 2,490.
+In August 2026 the Wanderers faced Melbourne Victory in a Round of 16 match, with the Wanderers losing in a penalty shootout after a 1-1 draw after extra time.